geekzter/azure-vdc/README.md

 [![Build status](https://dev.azure.com/ericvan/VDC/_apis/build/status/vdc-terraform-apply-simple-ci?branchName=master)](https://dev.azure.com/ericvan/VDC/_build/latest?definitionId=72&branchName=master)

 ## TL;DR, give me the Quickstart
-To get started you just need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) and [Azure CLI](http://aka.ms/azure-cli), you can use a shell of your choice.
+To get started you just need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) (to get that I use [tfenv](https://github.com/tfutils/tfenv) on Linux & macOS and [chocolatey](https://chocolatey.org/packages/terraform) on Windows) and [Azure CLI](http://aka.ms/azure-cli), you can use a shell of your choice.
 Make sure you have the latest version of Azure CLI.
 This requires some tailored work on Linux (see http://aka.ms/azure-cli) e.g. for Debian/Ubuntu:
 `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`

 Of course you'll need an [Azure subscription](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) to deploy to.
 Clone this repo: